majormunky/GodotNotes/General.md

 Select animation player, click animation button and create a new animation Set the animation length to frames * 0.1
 Create animations for each direction for both idle and walk by setting a property track and have that linked to the sprite frame
-Should be able to use key button on player sprite, but, it was missing when I tried Workaround is to manually add a property track that points to the sprite frame field ?
-Get a reference to the animation player in the player script Add animation tree to the player object
+Should be able to use key button on player sprite to set key frames Get a reference to the animation player in the player script Add animation tree to the player object
 Assign animation player to the animation tree by clicking assign in the inspector Set the tree root to a new AnimationNodeStateMachine